Japanese sashiko embroidery: a moment for oneself...

 Today sashiko in Japan

-With Japan's opening to the rest of the world in 1854, sashiko embroidery was exported to Europe and the United States.
-Embroiderers worldwide were able to learn and in turn reinterpret it.
-Notably, the Englishwoman Susan Briscoe who brought sashiko to prominence in Europe and who passes on her passion from England to Japan!
+Sashiko embroidery developed in Japan with beautiful reinterpretations of this traditional art, whether in clothing, decoration, or household linens.
+What was originally intended for repair and peasants has become a fashion accessory, a chic embroidery!
+With Japan’s opening to the rest of the world in 1854, sashiko embroidery was exported to Europe and the United States.
+Embroiderers worldwide were able to learn and reinterpret it in turn.
+Notably, the Englishwoman Susan Briscoe brought sashiko to prominence in Europe and passes on her passion from England to Japan!
+Today, many brands incorporate sashiko embroidery elements into their creations, whether in Japan or the United States.

-Visiting the dye workshop in Morioka
+Visiting the dyeing workshop in Morioka

 Finishing my Mount Fuji embroidery with soaking